ToBeHH/about.me/aboutme.md

 ## one on ones (1:1)
 The most important meeting will be our 1:1s.
 This is a regular meeting between just you and me.
 Length, frequency, format, and content are up to you.
 We’ll start with 30 minutes and then adjust from there.

 What is really important for me: **the 1:1 is no status update meeting**.
 [In the end, it is your meeting!
-(Follow this link to read more about it.)](https://fellow.app/blog/2020/one-on-one-meetings-with-manager/) You set the agenda.
+(Follow this link to read more about it.)](https://fellow.app/blog/meetings/one-on-ones-with-your-manager/) You set the agenda.
 Stuff you may want to talk about is:

-* Discuss this week, what went good for you, and what did not.
+* Discuss this week, what went well for you, and what did not.
 How did you feel about it?
 How do you feel about our team and your teammates?
 * Are there some action items left from the last meeting?
 * What is blocking you now (for your daily work) or in the future (for your career)?
 * What are your goals short-term (until the next 1:1) and long-term?
 Has anything changed?